Staff ride: Leavenworth

-Decision-Forcing Staff Ride
+Decision-forcing

 Also known as an "on-site decision-forcing case" or a "Quantico-style staff ride", a decision-forcing staff ride is a decision-forcing case conducted in the places where the decisions at the heart of the case were made.
 That place could be a historic building, a scenic overlook, or a ship that has been turned into a museum.
-In most instances, however, it is a portion of a battlefield that has been preserved.
+In most instances, it is a portion of a battlefield that has been preserved.